 Roman chamomile is a sweet-smelling essential oil with the nickname “plant’s physician” as plants around this plant seems to flourish and grow well.

 It has been a popular traditional remedy for treating inflammations and as a stress reliever.

-Lavender oil has been one of the first essential oils to have documented usage for research purposes.
+Lavender oil is one of the first essential oils to have documented usage for research purposes.
 French chemist Rene Maurice discovered the world of aromatherapy when he accidentally burnt his hands and found that lavender helped to heal the burn without any infection or scarring.
-Since then lavender oil has been used for a variety of medicinal purposes including the treatment of foot pain.
+Since then, lavender oil has been used for a variety of medicinal purposes, including the treatment of foot pain.

-Rosemary is usually known to be a kitchen herb and can very well be used as an essential oil source for treating pain and inflammations.
+Rosemary is usually known to be a kitchen herb and can very well be used as an essential oil source for treating pain and inflammation.

-Yarrow oil is another oil that can be used in reducing pain and inflammations caused by neuropathy.
+Yarrow oil is another oil that can be used in reducing pain and inflammation caused by neuropathy.

 Sweet marjoram is known for bringing a calm and soothing feel to our mind and body.
 It has a warming effect and thereby increases blood circulation when applied topically.